Vivid Trace 1.3 Feature Tour

 relations() JQL function.
 The View issues button produces the same list of issues as the corresponding issue relation graph but in the form of JQL search results.

 Adjusting Issue Link Type Enablements

-Issue link graphs are calculated by following issue link relationships between issues.
+Issue relation graphs are calculated in part by following issue link relationships between issues.
 Issue links, a standard feature of JIRA, are directional, labeled "outward" and "inward."
 Vivid Trace follows issue links in both of these directions.
 The project issue link types configuration determines which issue link types are followed and which types are not when computing graphs from within the project.
 Uncheck irrelevant link types to trim them from the graphs.
 Changes made to a project configuration will be immediately visible to all viewers, and do not affect the configurations of other projects.
 Project administrator permission is required to adjust issue link type enablements.

-Issue and sub-task link types appear in this list.
+All available issue link types appear in this list.

 Toggle enablement by clicking or tapping issue link types.
 Only enabled types are followed and drawn.

 Changes are applied when Update is clicked or tapped, at which time changes become instantly visible to all viewers of the project.